Billy Cobham: Biography

 Born in Colón, Panama, Cobham moved with his family to Brooklyn, New York, when he was three.
 His father, Manuel, worked as a hospital statistician during the week and played piano on weekends.
-Cobham started playing drums at age four, and joined his father four years later.
+Cobham started playing drums at the age of four, and joined his father four years later.
 When he was 15, he got his first drum kit as a gift after being accepted to The High School of Music & Art in New York City.

 He was drafted in 1965, and played with a U.S. Army band for the next three years.
 After his discharge, he joined Horace Silver's quintet.
 He played an early model electric drum kit given to him by Tama Drums.
 He was a house drummer for Atlantic Records and a session musician for CTI and Kudu, appearing on the albums White Rabbit by George Benson, Sunflower by Milt Jackson, and Soul Box by Grover Washington Jr.

 Cobham started the jazz rock group Dreams with Michael Brecker, Randy Brecker, Barry Rogers, and John Abercrombie.
 He moved further into jazz fusion when he recorded with Miles Davis, appearing on Davis's albums A Tribute to Jack Johnson and Big Fun.
 In 1971, he and guitarist John McLaughlin started the Mahavishnu Orchestra, another group that fused rock, funk, and jazz.
-Cobham toured extensively from 1971 to 1973 with the Mahavishnu Orchestra, which released two studio albums, The Inner Mounting Flame (1971) and Birds of Fire (1973), and one live album, Between Nothingness & Eternity (1973).
+Cobham toured extensively from 1971 to 1973 with the first incarnation of the Mahavishnu Orchestra, which released two studio albums, The Inner Mounting Flame (1971) and Birds of Fire (1973), and one live album, Between Nothingness & Eternity (1973).
 The studio versions of songs on the live album were released on The Lost Trident Sessions (1999).

 Cobham's debut album, Spectrum (1973), surprised him and his record company when it reached No. 1 on the Billboard magazine Jazz Albums chart and No. 26 on the Top 200 Albums chart.
 Cobham started experimenting with different drum equipment.
-In 1974 for Crosswinds he used a fiberglass-shell snare built for him by Al Duffy, and used Duffy's custom chain-drive bass drum pedal.
+In 1974, for Crosswinds he used a fiberglass-shell snare built for him by Al Duffy, and used Duffy's custom chain-drive bass drum pedal.
 Cobham's massive drum kit in the mid-1970s, based on a clear acrylic set by Fibes Drums, contained two Fibes bass drums, a custom Duffy snare, two flared-shell rack toms by North Drums, four Fibes rack toms, two Fibes floor toms, two gong drums by Duffy customized by Cobham's drum roadie Jeff Ocheltree, a hi-hat, five Zildjian cymbals, and one hanging 36-inch gong.
 This expansive kit and Cobham's dynamic style influenced later drummers.